jonathanlermitage/oga-maven-plugin/README.md

 Go to [maven-index-search-suspect-coordinates](maven-index-search-suspect-coordinates/): this project downloads Maven Central indexes and looks for potential entries, then saves it to a file; i.e. artifactIds that exists for two different groupIds (keep in mind that 90~99% are false-positive).
 You can view resulting file here: [suspiciousCoordinates.txt](maven-index-search-suspect-coordinates/suspiciousCoordinates.txt) (warning, it's a ~3 MB file).
 A filtered version is available here: [suspiciousCoordinates-filtered.txt](maven-index-search-suspect-coordinates/suspiciousCoordinates-filtered.txt) (~500 KB).
-In this file, we keep only dependency couples where a groupId is a part of the other groupdId, like `com.graphql-java` and `com.graphql-java-kickstart`.
+In this file, we keep only dependency couples where a groupId is a part of the other groupId, like `com.graphql-java` and `com.graphql-java-kickstart`.

 ## License